psipred/s4pred/README.md

 ```bash
 wget http://bioinfadmin.cs.ucl.ac.uk/downloads/s4pred/s4pred_train.fas
 ```
+NOTE: This will be available upon release of the published article, which is currently under review.

 There are 1080886 examples in the set and the contents of the flat file look like this:
 ```
 >A0A1J5K7I4